 - Workflow and protocols of care and procedures for use of devices

 - Troubleshooting and access to product and technical support

-The keyword is convenience — to create something that reduces the patient’s time in the waiting rooms and provides immediate, high-quality primary care.
+The keyword is convenience.
+It’s crucial to create something that reduces the patient’s time in the waiting rooms and provides immediate, high-quality primary care.

-Equally important for you as a provider or business partner, the main universal goals of your telemedicine solution should be to reduce costs, increase access, improve the skills of your staff and the quality of your services.
+It’s equally important for you to ensure that the main goals of your telemedicine solution are to reduce costs, increase access, improve the skills of your staff and enhance the quality of services.

 Patients require better customer service from suppliers, and telemedicine is one way to reach people more effectively.